nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Viewing a bookmark's details : `view`

-Displays details of Bookmark in the right side panel.
+Display details of Bookmark on the right side panel.

 Format: `view INDEX`